jameshhehir/java_calculator/README.md

 * Java

 ## Setup
-Clone this repo and run the following commands in the terminal.
+Clone this repo and run the following commands in the terminal:
 `javac calculator.java`
 `java calcualtor`